Diogo0602x/KRYPT/README.md

 Krypt is a application With a stunning design, connected to the blockchain, metamask pairing, interaction with smart contracts, sending Ethereum through the blockchain network, writing solidity code, and much more.

-# Project in Vercel for testing

-<a href="https://krypt-jade.vercel.app/">Click here to go to the project page</a>

 # Project in web

 ![Web](./client/images/web.png)